 Who Led Missouri Casino Markets?

-Once again, Ameristar Casino in St. Charles led Missouri casinos in AGR, netting $26.7 million, a slight increase (0.8%) from July 2021.
+Once again, Ameristar Casino in St. Charles led MO casinos in AGR, netting $26.7 million, a slight increase (0.8%) from July 2021.
 Ameristar Casino was tops in the St. Louis Market, with River City Casino (Lemay) and Hollywood Casino (Maryland Heights) each topping $21 million in AGR.

 Ameristar Casino Hotel in Kansas City led the Kansas City Market with $18.2 million in revenue.
 Argosy Casino Hotel and Spa and Harrah’s each topped $15 million, though Harrah’s had a 7% decline in year-to-year AGR.